 Keep up to date with news from Cambridge and its schools around the world.

 We realise that many schools have questions about carrying forward marks.
 To help you understand the decisions we have made because of the Covid-19 outbreak, we have described a range of situations below, and the rules that will apply.

 These situations apply either to an individual component (for Cambridge IGCSE or O Level) or to a set of components that make up the AS Level stage of a Cambridge International A Level syllabus.

 To find out more about carrying forward AS Level results or the marks from non-examination assessments, such as coursework, follow the links below.

-In the June 2020 series, Cambridge International will award grades to students for each syllabus in which they have been entered.
+In the June 2020 series, Cambridge International awarded grades to students for each syllabus in which they have been entered.
 These grades have the same currency and value as grades we award in any other series in any other year.
-On 7 April, we published the process for awarding grades.

 For June 2020, we will issue grades but not calculate marks.
 This does not affect the value of the qualification, because a grade is the standard outcome of our exams, and the outcome universities use to assess student applications.

 There is a specific technical challenge for students who want to carry forward their AS Level result from June 2020 to a future A Level.
 The challenge is that students normally carry forward the AS Level mark and not the grade.
 As students will receive an AS Level grade and not AS Level marks in June 2020 they will not be able to carry forward their AS Level result to A Level in the usual way.
 Therefore, we have put in place alternative arrangements for candidates who had a June 2020 entry.